 About fifteen years ago, we started home-schooling our two sons, Allan and Angus.
 The concept of Christian education was rare in Scotland with only a handful of tiny Christian schools in the whole nation.
 Also, the idea of home-schooling your kids was totally weird to most people.
 However, I had long before decided from my own terrible childhood experience of Scottish public schools that putting them through the same system was not an option.
 So homeschooling it was.

-With the total lack of Christian education curricula in Scotland, we turned to the USA and ordered a complete first grade curriculum from Abeka Book in Florida.
+With the total lack of Christian education curricula in Scotland, we turned to the USA and ordered a complete first-grade curriculum from Abeka curriculum in Florida.
 I’ll never forget the day the UPS sack arrived in our home and all these wonderful books and other resources were spread out all over our kitchen table.
 I wept tears of joy that my kids were going to get taught every subject from a Christian perspective.

 There was just one problem.
 Everything was American.
 The boys were learning American history, American geography, American currency, American spelling, American everything!
 Here we were in the remote highlands of Scotland, turning two little Scottish boys into experts on everything American.
 When we visited stores in Stornoway, they would say out loud, “How many dollars is this, Dad?”
 Strange looks all round.
 Thankfully they did not (yet) have American accents.